 In 2007, all commodity dual processor Xeon motherboard designs used a single memory controller to interface the processors to system memory.
 As a result, the effective memory bandwidth available to either processor was half that available to a single processor system.
 At that time, AMD Opteron processors had integrated memory controllers and local (to the processor) memory buses, with a high-speed link (HyperTransport) allowing one processor to access the local memory of another processor.
 This NUMA (Non Uniform Memory Access) architecture made multiprocessor Opteron systems a better choice for lattice QCD codes because of increased memory bandwidth.
-In the 2007 and 2008 LQCD project acquisitions of the "7n" and "J/Psi" clusters, and the 2010 LQCD-ext project acquisition of the "Ds" cluster, multiprocessor Opteron systems were chosen, as these were the most cost effective designs.
+In the 2007 and 2008 LQCD project acquisitions of the "7n" and "J/Psi" clusters, and the 2010 LQCD-Ext project acquisition of the "Ds" cluster, multiprocessor Opteron systems were chosen, as these were the most cost effective designs.
 Since 2009, Intel systems, beginning with the "Nehalem" processor family, have also used NUMA architectures.
-The 2009 and 2010 JLab ARRA "9q" and "10q" clusters use processors from this Intel family.
+The 2009 and 2010 JLab ARRA "9q" and "10q" clusters use processors from this Intel family ("9q") and its successor "Westmere" ("10q").
+The 2011 FNAL Dsg cluster also used "Westmere" processors.

-Starting in 2008, various LQCD scientists implemented codes to run on Nvidia graphics processing units (GPUs) using the "CUDA" extensions to the C and C++ languages.
+Starting in 2008, various LQCD scientists implemented codes to run on NVIDIA graphics processing units (GPUs) using the "CUDA" extensions to the C and C++ languages.
 Typically these codes accelerated part of the overall computational work performed during LQCD configuration generation and analysis.
 Although very labor intensive to implement, these codes greatly accelerated those portions of LQCD computations, and GPU-accelerated clusters clearly can have greater cost efficiency than conventional Infiniband clusters for some of the calculations of interest.
-In early 2009, the LQCD project acquired a small GPU-accelerated cluster based on "J/Psi" host nodes and Nvidia Tesla S1070 GPUs, with a total of 16 GPUs deployed across 8 "J/Psi" hosts.
+In early 2009, the LQCD project acquired a small GPU-accelerated cluster based on "J/Psi" host nodes and NVIDIA Tesla S1070 GPUs, with a total of 16 GPUs deployed across 8 "J/Psi" hosts.
 In 2009 and 2010, via an ARRA-funded project, the "9g" and "10g" GPU-accelerated clusters were purchased and deployed at JLab.
-The "9g" cluster utilizes NVidia GPUs based on the GeForce 200 series (such at the GTX-280, GTX-285, Tesla C1060, and Tesla S1070), and the "10g" cluster utilizes Nvidia GPUs based on the "Fermi" GeForce 400 and 500 series (such at the GTX-480, GTX-580, and Tesla M2050).
+The "9g" cluster utilizes NVIDIA GPUs based on the GeForce 200 series (such at the GTX-280, GTX-285, Tesla C1060, and Tesla S1070), and the "10g" cluster utilizes NVIDIA GPUs based on the "Fermi" GeForce 400 and 500 series (such at the GTX-480, GTX-580, and Tesla M2050).
+The "Dsg" cluster purchased at Fermilab with FY2011 funds utilizes NVIDIA Tesla M2050 GPUs.
+Starting in 2012, the successor to "Fermi," "Kepler," is expected to be available from NVIDIA.
+"Kepler" will likely have as much as double the throughput of "Fermi", and will have twice the GPU-to-host bandwidth because of its use of the third generation of the PCI Express I/O bus.